 Human Performance Center looks to reduce knee injuries

 Dr. Daniel Greenwood, director of our Human Performance Center, worked with the Memphis Tigers Women's Basketball Team to determine how to better prepare the athletes to help prevent injuries.
 It was among 20 projects with Memphis Tigers Athletics covering a 15-month period where the Center collaborated with coaches to improve on-field, on-court, on-course and on-track performances.

 College of Health Sciences awarded grant for first-generation initiative

 The College of Health Sciences student success initiative, the Trailblazer’s Club, was awarded over $2,000 by the University of Memphis Campus Community Fund to support the goals of the program.
 Founded in 2020 by Dr. Niki Bray, Director of Academic Innovation & Student Success, the Trailblazer’s Club is an organization designed to focus on the success of over 600 first-generation undergraduate students in College of Health Sciences.
 The Club will use these funds in part for book scholarships awarded to select participants of our Virtual Student Summer Institute.

 June 26, 2020

 The College of Health Sciences, led by the efforts of instructor/coordinator Debra Wyatt, was awarded $10,000 from BlueCross BlueShield of Tennessee Community Trust for our drowning prevention program.
-This award enables the continuation of free AHA BLS certifications and allows for the expansion of the program to provide free ARC lifeguard training and certification, which will also provide students with a marketable skill for employment.
+This award enables the continuation of free AHA BLS certifications and allows for the expansion of the program to provide free lifeguard training and certification, which will also provide students with a marketable skill for employment.

 The award will help us address the nationwide shortage of lifeguards, which is fundamental in preventing death due to drownings.
 To help students with the skills test to enter into the lifeguard class, free swimming classes and workshops will be offered to help develop conditioning and improve swimming abilities.